silbermm/silbernagel.dev/priv/posts/2023/05-01-elixir-fly-and-grafana-cloud.md

 Lets start with Logs.

 ## Logs
-In order to ship logs to Grafana Cloud Loki, we need to deploy another application to your Fly account.
+In order to ship logs to Grafana Cloud Loki, another application, called logshipper, is required.
 It is all detailed [in the documentation](https://fly.io/docs/going-to-production/monitoring/exporting-logs/), but the TLDR; is:
 * Create a new directory
   ```
   mkdir logshipper